 Welcome to my Walk and Play L.A. page!
-I am excited to be part of the second annual Walk and Play L.A. and to be Team Captain for our daughter's team "Liana of Troy and the Heartbreakers"'
+I am excited to be part of the third annual Walk and Play L.A. and to be Team Captain for our daughter's team again this year "Liana of Troy and the Heartbreakers"'

 Please read my story below to understand why I am dedicated to helping this great organization and here are a few ways you can get involved:

 - Donate to my Page by clicking on the donate now button on my page to help me reach my fundraising goal.

 - Join our team and create your own fundraising page!